 Indiana Library Federation

 Greg is a practicing fee for service consultant.
 For over three decades, he has helped individuals and small business owners manage retirement planning, identity theft, & fraud related issues.
-His expertise in retirement plans has helped small business owners use pre-tax dollars in their retirement plans to purchase a business, and has helped Seniors maximize their post-retirement cash-flow.
+His expertise in retirement plans has helped small business owners use pre-tax dollars in their retirement plans to purchase a business.